graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/exporting_model_for_tfserving.rst

 All of the above methods are functionally equivalent and can be used interchangeably based on what you find more convenient.

-You can also specify a `var_initializer` function that performs an initialization of all the graph's variables.
+You can also specify a `variable_initializer` function that performs an initialization of all the graph's variables.
 This function takes a `tf.Session` instance as the only argument.
 The example below shows how it can be used for restoring values of variables from a checkpoint.

 .. code-block:: python

-  def var_initializer(session):
+  def variable_initializer(session):
     saver = tf.train.Saver()
     ipu.utils.move_variable_initialization_to_cpu()
     init = tf.global_variables_initializer()
     session.run(init)
-    valid_saver.restore(session, 'path/to/checkpoint')
+    saver.restore(session, 'path/to/checkpoint')

 Example of exporting non-pipelined model defined inside a function